-Among the most popular indoor plants, Schefflera are known for their characteristic splayed leaves that resemble a pop up umbrella, earning it the common name of umbrella tree.
+Among the most popular indoor plants, Schefflera are known for their characteristic splayed leaves that resemble a pop-up umbrella, earning it the common name of umbrella tree.

 Schefflera are very versatile and can often be found shaped into an elegant little bonsai tree.
 There are variegated (mixed color) varieties, there are large leaf varieties like Amate, and there are smaller leaved varieties like Arboricola.

-Schefflera can be an easy plant to care for when placed in a good environment, it is well equip to tolerate indoor conditions, but can yield mixed different results depending on location and quality of care.
+Schefflera can be an easy plant to care for when placed in a good environment, it is well equipped to tolerate indoor conditions, but can yield mixed different results depending on location and quality of care.
 Indoor houseplant pests can also be an issue to be reckoned with for Schefflera.
-A good understanding of the tendencies and preferences of this plant can definitely help to give you the upper hand on maintaining a healthy happy plant
+A good understanding of the tendencies and preferences of this plant can definitely help to give you the upper hand on maintaining a healthy happy plant.

 Native Habitat; Pacific Islands

-Finding a Space
+Selecting a Space to Grow

 When selecting a space for this lush interior foliage plant, it is best to select a spot that provides moderate natural light.
 Schefflera with its dense foliage needs a significant amount of light to support and maintain all of those leaves.

-High light, and or temperatures will increase the productivity of your plant, so in these conditions it is best to water your plant through and leave some excess water in the liner.
+High light, and or temperatures will increase the productivity of your plant, so in these conditions, it is best to water your plant through and leave some excess water in the liner.
 Allow the soil to dry out completely before watering again.

 Scale is the number one interior plant pest commonly found on Schefflera.
 The bi-product of Scale referred to as Honey Dew is most often noticed long before the pesky insect itself is detected.
-Honey Dew is the excrement of the Scale, and is described as looking like sticky dried residue on plant leaves and the surrounding area, similar to what one would see if a soda had been sprayed on something and left to dry.
+Honey Dew is the excrement of the Scale and is described as looking like sticky dried residue on plant leaves and the surrounding area, similar to what one would see if a soda had been sprayed on something and left to dry.
 The insect itself looks much like nothing more than a tiny brown bump on the backs of leaves and stems, it can often be mistaken for being part of the plant.